-You will be requested to complete a short eligibility page to confirm your age, nationality, occupation, convictions and financial details.
+You will be requested to complete a short eligibility page to confirm your age, nationality, occupation, convictions and some financial details.
 Depending on your circumstances your application may need to be reviewed.
-If so, you will be contacted by the for further information.
+If so, you will be contacted for further information.

-If you are unsuccessful you will not be eligible to reapply until six months have expired, or as otherwise advised.
+If you are unsuccessful you will not be able to reapply until you become eligible.